 Johnson & Johnson

-Consumers can also learn how Johnson & Johnson is supporting coronavirus relief efforts with their piece, “By the Numbers: 6 Ways Johnson & Johnson Is Helping Support Coronavirus Relief Efforts.”
-Their monetary and equipment donations to the Chinese Red Cross, and to healthcare workers on the frontlines, display the actions the brand is taking to provide answers where people need help.
+Consumers can also learn how Johnson & Johnson is supporting coronavirus relief efforts with their article, “By the Numbers: 6 Ways Johnson & Johnson Is Helping Support Coronavirus Relief Efforts.”

-These pieces of content are high quality content examples that are authentic, and establish Johnson & Johnson as a brand with authority when those around the world need it most.
+These pieces of content are high-quality content examples that establish Johnson & Johnson as a brand people can rely on during this crisis.

-Walmart’s internal communications show the lengths that the retail giant takes to provide consistent, reliable messaging from the inside, out.
-In an email to their employees, Walmart addressed the coronavirus concerns and issued their “Coronavirus Update and Travel Guidelines” memo, which they also posted online to their newsroom.
-The Walmart crisis management strategy relies on transparency and ensures what they are practicing internally is reflected in their external communications as well.
+Walmart is also going to great lengths to provide consistent, reliable crisis communications.
+In an email to their employees, Walmart addressed the coronavirus concerns and issued their “Coronavirus Update and Travel Guidelines” memo, which they then posted online to their newsroom.

 If you are a nonprofit or brand issuing corporate communications about the coronavirus, you may be eligible for the Knotch platform donation program.
 Learn more.